Big Pigeon - Pottawattamie County, Iowa

 The Hürtgen Forest area

-The US Ninth Army was scheduled to cross the Roer River from Düren downstream on February 10.
+The US Ninth Army was scheduled to cross the Roer River downstream from Düren on February 10.
 However, crossing the Roer with the upstream dams still in enemy hands was not advisable.
-It was a priority to first seize the two largest Roer River dams, the main dam, Schwammenauel, and the smaller, Urft, at the bottom right of the accompanying map.
+It was a priority to first seize the two largest dams, the lower dam, Schwammenauel, and the Urft, at the bottom right of the accompanying map.

-The Roer River dams area was steep and wooded, and lay on The German Siegfried Line of fortifications.
+The steep, wooded Roer dams area lay on The German Siegfried Line of fortifications.
 Seizing this area was not an easy feat, as indicated by two failed attacks in the Schmidt area northwest of the dams the previous October.

 The Roer River Dams

-The Roer River dams on the southeast edge of the Hürtgen Forest
+The Roer River dams southeast of the Hürtgen Forest

 Conclusion of the Roer River Dams Campaign